yushisalvador/MyBooks-backend/README.md

 ![image](https://user-images.githubusercontent.com/84162315/183370261-08760477-3526-4a16-a17a-21286f4cdf01.png)

-A separate repositroy for the Vue.js Frontend is available  👉🏼[here](https://github.com/yushisalvador/libraryapp-frontend).
+A separate repository for the Vue.js Frontend is available  👉🏼[here](https://github.com/yushisalvador/libraryapp-frontend).

 This is a RESTful API built with Node Express and Postgres.